mariyamali4/peach-agentic-iam/README.md

-# 🍑 Peach — Climate Scenario Chat Agent
+# 🍑 Peach — An LLM-Based Multi-Agent Framework for Interactive Integrated Assessment Modeling

 **Peach** is a chat agents that lets users:
 1. **Edit MESSAGEix-style scenario Excel files** using natural-language instructions.